LiveCLKTBench: Towards Reliable Evaluation of Cross-Lingual Knowledge Transfer in Multilingual LLMs: Methodology

 Because these questions focus on facts that emerge only after the event occurs, they are highly unlikely to appear in any pretraining data.
 These constraints ensure that the generated QAs are verifiable, unambiguous, and sufficiently challenging, providing a reliable foundation for evaluating cross-lingual knowledge transfer.
 For instance, a valid example that satisfies the four criteria is: \begin{examplebox}{Sports QA} \texttt{In the sports game 'Los Angeles Dodgers vs Toronto Blue Jays' at 2025-08-09, what was the final score?} \\ (A.) 5 -- 1 (B.) 3 -- 2 (C.) 4 -- 0 (D.) 6 -- 5 \end{examplebox} Additional QA examples are provided in Appendix~\ref{app:qa_example}.

 \paragraph{Quality Verification.} To ensure that generated questions meet the required standards, a verifier LLM checks each QA pair against the original document and explicitly validates the four criteria above.
 Any question that violates at least one criterion is discarded.
 This guarantees that every retained test instance is document-grounded, factually accurate, and suitable for assessing transferability.
-Additionally, we validate the quality of verifier-approved questions by human inspection, confirming an precision of 95\%.
+Additionally, we validate the quality of verifier-approved questions by human inspection, confirming a precision of 95\%.
 Details of verification procedure are provided in Appendix~\ref{app:data_verify}.

 \paragraph{Translation.} Finally, the verified QAs and their associated documents are translated into the evaluation languages specified by the user.
 The resulting benchmark consists of a \textbf{train set}, containing source-language documents for knowledge injection, and a \textbf{test set}, containing multilingual factual QAs that probe cross-lingual transferability.
+We also conduct human evaluation to assess translation quality, as detailed in Appendix~\ref{app:translation_quality}.

 \paragraph{Language Coverage.} Since our framework relies on state-of-the-art LLMs (e.g., GPT-4o-mini) for translation, language coverage is bounded by the underlying model’s capabilities.
 In principle, evaluation data can be generated for any language with sufficient translation quality, enabling broader and more comprehensive cross-lingual evaluation.